RaviGoyani99/SportCelebrityImageClassification/README.md

 1. Python
 2. NumPy
-3. Matplotlib & Seaborn for data visualization
+3. OpenCV (image processing and manipulation)
-4. Data Cleaning · Feature Engineering · Dimesionality Reduction · Outlier Removal
+4. Matplotlib & Seaborn (data visualization to understand the dataset and model performance)
-5. Graph plotting · One-Hot Encoding · Data Processing Pipeline · GridSearch CV · Git BASH
+5. Scikit-Learn (building and evaluating the machine learning model)
-6. Sklearn for model building
+6. Flask (serving the model as an HTTP server)
-7. Jupyter notebook, visual studio code and pycharm as IDE
+7. Sklearn for model building
-8. Python flask for http server
+8. Jupyter notebook, visual studio code and pycharm as IDE
-9. Deploy to cloud using aws Ec2 & NGINX web server
+9. AWS EC2 & Nginx (deploying the model to the cloud) 10.Git BASH (version control and managing code)

 ## Image 1: Single Celebrity Classification
 ![image](https://github.com/user-attachments/assets/460955ec-7783-45b6-a480-5336b510be8f)